Skip to content

 “Air miles credit cards can be a great way of reducing your travel costs.
 However, many come with high annual fees so they may only be worth it if you actually use the benefits on offer.
 You’ll also need to pay off the balance in full each month, otherwise the interest charged could wipe out any gains.

 These types of cards only work well if you’re a high spender and travel frequently.
-If you don’t use your card that often, it might not be the right one for you.”
+If that’s not you, you might find another type of credit card would be more suitable.”

-- The Editorial Team, Insurance and finance expert
+- The Editorial Team, Personal finance and insurance expert

 Frequently asked questions